massung/http/README.md

 *NOTE: If the response doesn't contain a new "Location" to follow, an error is signaled.*

+## Handling Encoded Content

+By default, the `http` package won't send an "Accept-Encoding" header with your request.
+Without this, a server shouldn't send an encoded body.
+You can, however, send the header yourself, and then decode the body after you have received a response.

+	CL-USER > (http-get "httpbin.org/gzip" :headers '(("Accept-Encoding" "gzip")))
+	#<RESPONSE 200 OK>

+Now, assuming you have a function `gzip:unzip`, you can decode the body with something like this:

+	CL-USER > (with-header (encoding "Content-Encoding" :if-not-found "identity") (let ((decoder (if (string= encoding "identity") #'identity #'gzip:unzip))) (funcall decoder (response-body *))))

+*NOTE: At some point the "gzip" encoding will be added to the `http` package and this will be done for you.*

 ## Even Quicker?

 While that was an overview of what's going on under-the-hood, those three steps are wrapped up nicely in the following helper functions: